UniMath/agda-unimath/src/group-theory/minkowski-multiplication-semigroups.lagda.md

-# Minkowski multiplication of semigroup subtypes
+# Minkowski multiplication on subsets of a semigroup

 ```agda
 module group-theory.minkowski-multiplication-semigroups where